murkyl/hydra/README.md

 # Overview

-Hydra is has a client/server model for operation.
+Hydra has a client/server model for operation.
 The server does not do any actual processing but instead coordinates directories to process between one or more clients.
 The client and server communications are performed over raw TCP sockets using a simple internal messaging system.
 Each client starts up in a listening mode for a connection from the server.
 Once the server completes connecting to all configured clients, processing begins.